-As at the date of this Registration Document, the Company is implementing a number of changes to its governance structure.
-The Company is not subject to the provisions of the U.K. Corporate Governance Code.
+In anticipation of the LSE Admission, the Company is implementing a number of changes to its governance.
+As a BVI company with GDRs admitted to the Official List, the Company will not be subject to the provisions of the U.K. Corporate Governance Code.
 The ultimate corporate governance arrangements are mainly determined by the Group taking into account the requirements under the BCA.
 While the BCA imposes certain general duties on company directors (including fiduciary duties to act honestly, in good faith and in the best interests of the company and duties of care and skill), there is no specific corporate governance code or corporate governance regime in the BVI.